plainFlight/plainFlightController/README.md

 While PlainFlight has been designed for small electric powered model planes there is no reason to limit it to this and it could be easily modified for other small RC craft with a little effort.
 The code is broken down into logical modules and is well commented for the hackers or coders that want to understand or modify for their own purposes.

-Based upon the Seeed Studio XIAO ESP32 boards and the ever popular MPU6050, it's simple to build, easy to program via Arduino IDE, and cheap as chips when compared to many commercially available flight controllers.
+Based upon the Seeed Studio XIAO ESP32 boards and the ever popular MPU6050, it's simple to build, programmed via Arduino IDE, and cheap as chips when compared to many commercially available flight controllers.

 As default the code will compile for a 4 channel model with 2 motor outputs, giving controls of ailerons/flap x2, elevator, rudder and throttle.